khultman/Superalgos-IaC/README.md

 ### Instances

-EC2 Nodes have been chosen to host the instance on.
+* EC2 Nodes have been chosen to host the instance on.
+* EBS Volumes will be attached to each node
+  * Storage will be set to persist allowing it to be re-used or inspected

 #### Considerations